 Peakpower San Francisco Inc. (PSFI) is a 10.4MW diesel/bunker-fired power plant with business address located in San Francisco, Agusan del Sur.
 It has a 15-year BOMT agreement with the Agusan del Sur Electric Cooperative Inc. (ASELCO).

 ERC issued the Certificate of Compliance (COC) for the first 5.2MW capacity on March 23, 2015.
+Another COC was issued for the increased 10.4MW capacity on February 18, 2020.
 Commercial operations started on January 26, 2018.